utnet-org/utility/docs/practices/testing/README.md

 launching the nodes and waiting for a particular message to occur, with a predefined timeout.

-For the most basic example of using this infrastructure see `produce_two_blocks` in [`tests/process_blocks.rs`](https://github.com/utnet-org/utility/blob/master/chain/client/src/tests/process_blocks.rs).
+For the most basic example of using this unc-infra.tructure see `produce_two_blocks` in [`tests/process_blocks.rs`](https://github.com/utnet-org/utility/blob/master/chain/client/src/tests/process_blocks.rs).